idaholab/moose/modules/doc/content/application_development/build_system.md

         style=width:50%;float:right;margin-left:20px;
        caption=Compile speed on Falcon.

-The way we achieve a unity build in MOOSE is by compiling multiple `.C` files together by create a `.C` file that `#include`s all of the other `.C` files.
+The way we achieve a unity build in MOOSE is by compiling multiple `.C` files together by createing a `.C` file that `#include`s all of the other `.C` files.
 In MOOSE this happens in a directory called `build/unity_src` in each application / module.

 By default this behavior is +on+.
 To turn it off you can set `MOOSE_UNITY=false` in your environment.
 Further, an application can disable it permanently by putting `MOOSE_UNITY := false`